-The Awards Committee oversees subcommittees for various Society-level awards.
+Purpose: The Awards Committee oversees subcommittees for various Society-level awards.
 Each subcommittee has specific composition and duty requirements and, in most cases, selects award recipients.

-The Awards Committee includes subcommittees for each Society-level award.
-The overall Chair is the First Vice-President, and the Unit Services Coordinator serves as the Staff contact person.
+Composition: The Awards Committee includes subcommittees for each Society-level award.
+The overall chair is appointed by the President.

-The Chair coordinates the activities of all award subcommittees, ensuring that committee appointments are made and that each committee is active and on track to complete its assignment.
-Soon after the April 1 nomination deadline, the Chair should solicit names of nominees being considered by each award subcommittee to determine if any individual or entity has been nominated for more than one award.
-If so, the Chair should alert the affected committees and ask them to coordinate their activities so that the same individual or entity will not be recognized in the same year with multiple Society awards, unless such multiple awards are deemed appropriate.
+Duties: The chair coordinates the activities of all award subcommittees, ensuring that committee appointments are made and that each committee is active and on track to complete its assignment.
+Soon after the April 1 nomination deadline, the chair should solicit names of nominees being considered by each award subcommittee to determine if any individual or entity has been nominated for more than one award.
+If so, the chair should alert the affected committees and ask them to coordinate their activities so that the same individual or entity will not be recognized in the same year with multiple Society awards, unless such multiple awards are deemed appropriate.